merlos/iOS-Open-GPX-Tracker/Pods/MapCache/README.md

 // Cache Name is basically is the subfolder name in which the tiles are store.
 // Default value is "MapCache" config.cacheName = "Carto"

+// Max zoom supported by the tile server
+// Default value is 19
+config.maximumZ = 21

+// Minimum zoom can also be set.
+// config.minimumZ = 0

 // Capacity of the cache in bytes.
 Once the cache is full it uses a LRU algorithm